Double Star Calculator - Technical Documentation

 Relative Velocity Magnitude

 This equation calculates the 3D relative velocity magnitude including the error between two stars by combining their tangential (dvra, dvdec) and radial (dvr) velocity differences.
 The weighting factor (wr) acts as a binary toggle (1.0 or 0.0), allowing the formula to seamlessly switch between a full 3D space velocity and a 2D transverse velocity depending on data availability.
-For details refer to chapter 3D Velocity Difference.
+For details refer to chapter Relative Velocity (3D) Difference.

 Uncertainty-Weighted Likelihood Estimator